shreyadatar/AMIA19_W22_large_scale_nlp/cloud/README.md

-NB: To validate host connectivity, issue the folowing ad hoc ansible command
+NB: To validate host connectivity, issue the folowing ad hoc ansible command to query against a list of all hosts in an inventory ini file under the group name classifier `[amia]`:
 `ANSIBLE_HOST_KEY_CHECKING=False ansible -i inventory  -a "pwd" -c paramiko  --ask-pass amia`

-to query against a list of all hosts in an inventory ini file under the group name classifier `[amia]`.

 Each host in the group should be listed by row as